storj/uplink-c/README.md

 # Build

-Download and install the latest release of Go (at least Go 1.13) at [golang.org](https://golang.org/).
+Download and install the latest release of Go [golang.org](https://golang.org/).

 When ready, building the shared library is as easy as executing: